Israel Tours from South Africa a Pilgrimage to the Holy Land

 Remember you are on holiday and should relax as much as possible.
 You might be worried about exchanging money and what to wear etc.

-past.
 A South African English/Afrikaans Tour operator and guide will be with you throughout our stay in Israel and connecting countries.

 We will also give a tremendous amount of information - it will help if you have a notebook to take notes for further reference.

 As Tour leaders we will also recap and add as necessary.

 We are proud to share the Israel Tour briefing pack with all the relevant details to help you prepare for the tour.

 A second briefing pack with additional information will be sent to you before departure.

 Feel free to contact our office should you have any queries and our friendly staff will gladly assist.

 Personal booking details, flight numbers and itinerary will be sent as soon as it is available with all relevant documentation that might be involved.

 Please note that all details shared are subject to change according to your travel Group allocation and tour dates.

 Below you will find a list of topics that will cover the basic movement, communication, rates, cuisines and many more information points